 Introduction

-- ✔️ Key design features that create life‑like action
+- Key design features for lifelike action

 1. Understanding Realistic Spoon Fishing Lures